JpKuo24/JpKuo24.github.io/_pages/project.md

         Your browser does not support the video tag.
     </video>
     <p style="margin-top: 40px;">DCC utilizes the drone-specific context and intermediate information obtained from object detection to
 jointly adjust the resolution, QP, and frame rate during run-time.
-We use vehicle detection from the drone as a showcase to show its effectiveness.</p>
+To demonstrate its effectiveness, we take vehicle detection from the drone as a showcase example.</p>
 </div>